kaylai/TAVERNmag/README.md

 References: Iacovino (2015) Linking subsurface to surface degassing at active volcanoes: A thermodynamic model with applications to Erebus volcano.
 Earth and Planetary Science Leters.

-## Iacovino et al. (accepted)
+## Peer-reviewed work
-Related work: Iacovino et al. (accepted) Carbon as a key driver of super-reduced explosive volcanism on Mercury: Evidence from graphite-melt smelting experiments
+Iacovino K, McCubbin FM, Vander Kaaden KE, Clark J, Wittmann A, Jakubek RS, Moore GM, Fries MD, Archer D, Boyce JW (2023) Carbon as a key driver of super-reduced explosive volcanism on Mercury: Evidence from graphite-melt smelting experiments.
+Earth and Planetary Science Letters, doi:[10.1016/j.epsl.2022.117908](https://doi.org/10.1016/j.epsl.2022.117908)

 The jupyter notebook file for running thermodynamic gas calculations from this work can be run via binder with no installations required.